-C. PG&E’s Interpretation of the End of Freeze Decisions is Inaccurate
+B. PG&E’s Interpretation of the End of Freeze Decisions is Inaccurate

 While PG&E hinges their argument on the Commission End of Freeze Decisions (primarily the Phase I decision), that decision undermines, rather than supports PG&E’s decision.
 First, PG&E ignores Ordering Paragraph 2, bullet point five, of that Decision which states “for PG&E and SCE, the end of the rate freeze shall not occur before the generation assets of each utility have been market-valued except as the law or the Commission determines otherwise.”
 As PG&E admits that its hydro assets have not been market valued then, under the Ordering Paragraph No. 2 of Decision 99-10-57, its rate freeze cannot have terminated.

 Even setting aside this point for a moment, PG&E’s argument that the Commission’s approved after-the fact method for ending the rate freeze contemplated “that the end of the AB 1890 transition period might occur long before rates are actually changed” is simply not accurate.
 PG&E is correct that the Commission contemplated a certain degree of regulatory lag between the time the rate freeze ended and the post-freeze rates were implemented and that, given such lag, a true-up of accounts to reflect the actual end of the freeze would be necessary.
 The lag contemplated by the Commission, however, was a one to two month lag engendered by the UDC having to determine the month/date in which its transition costs had been recovered and make the requisite advice letter filing with the Commission to put its post-transition rates in effect.
 The Commission contemplated that the time necessary to make and approve the necessary filings would result in the UDCs having an approximate two-month overcollection of CTCs, and, therefore, provided that such must be refunded to ratepayers.
 Further evidence that the Commission did not anticipate a long lag time is the fact that the Commission only granted the UDCs a year to amortize any overcollection.
+Certainly, if the Commission expected that not only would customers be facing a rate increase as a result of frozen rates being eliminated but a substantial increase to amortize significant undercollections from the utilities, would they have ordered such a short amortization period.l

 PG&E’s interpretations of the Commission’s End of Freeze Decisions are not accurate.
 Yes, the Commission did contemplate an after-the-fact determination to the end of the rate freeze.
 No, the Commission did not contemplate that the end date could occur prior to valuation of the UDCs’ remaining generation assets.
 No, the Commission did not contemplate a long lag time between the end of the rate freeze and the time that rates changed.
+No, the Commission did not contemplate a rate increase as a result of the rate freeze ended, but more likely a refund of overcollections resulting from an extension of frozen rates for longer than necessary.
 The Commission must reject PG&E’s arguments on this point and discount any arguments that adoption of TURN’s proposal would effectively restart a transition period which has already ended.

 III.